lik-alive/comaster1/README.md

 ## Features

 ### Common
+- PHP v7.4
+- WordPress v5.8.3
-- Client-Server: PHP v7.4 + WordPress v5.8.3 + Bootstrap v3.3.7
+- Bootstrap v3.3.7
-- DB: MySQL v8
+- MySQL v8
 - Dockerized

 ### Functionality
 - Submission wizard with automatic parsing of paper metadata
 - Organizing peer-review process
-- Email notifications of all changes to authors and the section editor
+- Email notifications of all changes to authors and section editors
 - Automatic generation of review forms (in English and Russian)
 - Tracking the current status of papers
 - Submission statistics